goauthentik/authentik/website/integrations/services/hoarder/index.md

 ## What is Hoarder

-> A self-hostable bookmark-everything app (links, notes and images) with AI-based automatic tagging and full text search
+> A self-hostable bookmark-everything app (links, notes and images) with AI-based automatic tagging and full-text search.
 >
 > -- https://hoarder.app/